ozzie-lam/rebyte-docs/knowledge/quick-start.md

 # Quick Start

-Welcome!
-We tell you now to create and use knowledge.
+Here we tell you now to create and use knowledge.

 ## Step 1: Create Knowledge